cybercrazetech/Employee-walkthrough/README.md

 https://drive.google.com/file/d/1b0Pbc8xdLGaVjGe8nNJqP2MityPsKfJD/view?usp=sharing

 for any errors resulted for using the exploits, refer to the Writeup section to fix

+#### *players are expected to search and fix the errors themselves*
 7. Not all errors will be encountered

-#### *players are expected to search and fix the errors themselves*
+8. change the reverseshell ip and port below as prefer

 ## Writeup